How to write a cover letter

 Written by Christie Passaris

-Want to write a professional cover letter that showcases your skills, personality, and stands out from your competitors, but not sure where to start?
+Write a professional cover letter that showcases your skills, personality, and stands out from competitors using the cover letter generator by Microsoft Word.

 What is a cover letter?

-A cover letter is a one-page document that accompanies your resume or CV when applying for a new job.
-Usually, a cover letter is used to introduce yourself through a brief summary including key qualifications, skills, experiences, and any suitable information that you would like your potential employer to know straight away.
+A cover letter is a one-page document that matches your resume or CV when applying for a new job, career change, or internship.
+The document introduces yourself through a brief summary including key qualifications, skills, experiences, and any suitable information that you would like potential employers or hiring managers to know straight away.
+It's a great place to convey your personality, highlighting that you're a good cultural fit for the role, as well as mentioning work ethic.

-Include all important contact information in the header like the date, the full name of whom the cover letter is addressed to, an address, and email address and mobile number if needed.
+Include all important contact information in the header like the date, the full name of whom the cover letter is addressed to, an address, email address, and a mobile number if needed.

 Greeting